apacheignite/documentation/sql/performance-and-debugging-19.md

 [block:api-header]
 {
   "type": "basic",
   "title": "Query Parallelism"
 }
 [/block]
 By default, an SQL query is executed in a single thread on each participating Ignite node.
 This approach is optimal for queries returning small result sets involving index search.
-E.g.:
+For example:
 [block:code]
 {
   "codes": [